diiq/blog/_writing/software-is-an-omelette.markdown

 settled.

 "No deployable work?" you say.
 "That goes against everything we know!".
-You're right; mise is not right for every recipe, and this workflow is not suitable for example, for startups that might pivot to an entirely different industry and concept.
+You're right; mise is not right for every recipe, and this workflow might not be not suitable for startups that might pivot to an entirely different industry and concept.
 If, however, the industry is right and it's the product space needs exploring, then building some generic tools could speed you along.
 When you learn something important, and need a complete rewrite or major change, that's